 See list of fastest century in ODIs.

-The most recent fastest test match ton is made by Adam Gilchrist, as Australians pushed for a win at Perth.
+Other most recent fastest test match ton has been made by Adam Gilchrist, as Australians pushed for a win at Perth.
 Gilchrist took just 59 balls for his 102 runs, stroking 12 fours and 4 sixes against a depleted England side who went on to suffer yet another whitewash in that 5 test match series!

 Nathan Astle of New Zealand holds the record of fastest double century in test match cricket, against England, at Jade stadium in Christchurch.
 Set 550 to chase, Kiwis were 333 for 9 before Nathan Astle went briserk.
 With injured Chris Cairns at other end, defending, Astle scored his second hundred runs off just 39 balls, trying to pull off a miraculous win, but Kiwis lost the game by 98 runs.

 Record of fastest triple ton (300) in test cricket is held by India's virender Sehwag, as you can see in 3rd table below. note that most triple centuries were made in yesteryears when cricket stats didn't record the number of balls played but number of minutes batted by the batsmen. hence, cricketing world don't have the accurate figures for fastest trible centuries in test matches.

 |Vivian Richards (West Indies)||56||England||Antigua||1986|

 |David Warner (Australia)||69||India||Perth||2012|